 Reporting and Paying Capital Gains

 Capital gains are reported on your annual tax return, along with income from other sources.
 Capital gains transactions are reported on Schedule D. Sales of securities are reported on Form 8949.
-Total capital gains or losses (limited to $3,000) are reported on Form 1040, line 13.
+Total capital gains or losses (limited to $3,000) are reported on Form 1040, line 6.
+If you use tax preparation software like H&R Block, you’ll be able to easily enter your capital gain numbers for calculation in your tax liability.

 Unlike wages, there are no automatic federal or state taxes withheld from your capital gains proceeds.
 Therefore, if you have significant capital gains, you may need to make estimated tax payments to the IRS throughout the year.

 Complete the worksheet on Form 1040-ES to check whether you need to make estimated tax payments to the IRS.
-Estimated tax payments are usually due at the end of the quarter during which you received the proceeds from the sale.
+Estimated tax payments are due on April 15, June 15, September 15, and January 15 of the following tax year.
+If that date falls on a weekend or holiday, the due date shifts to the next business day.

 General Capital Gain Reduction Strategies